 We got a new trailer for Batman v.
 Superman: Dawn of Justice last month to coincide with the sprawling media crush of San Diego’s Comic-Con International.

 Snyder et al. have jumped right to Frank Miller’s Dark Knight — a possible future extrapolating from the comics of the time in which a weathered Batman comes out of retirement and tangles with a godlike Superman whom he views as too powerful and too simplistic in the embrace of justice and the American Way — and set up that dichotomy in the characters’ first meeting.
-Like the kids say these days: SMH.
+Huh?

 I don’t understand introducing a graying Batman.
 I don’t like losing Superman’s primacy as the first, defining superhero — the one who served as inspiration for those who followed — and not only because it reminds me of how Smallville took that to ridiculous extremes.
 I don’t want a “DC Cinematic Universe” Batman who’s that paranoid, that absolutist, that fascist, nor a Superman who’s as reluctant as he was in Man of Steel to expose himself to the world, outed by despotic, genocidal members of his birth planet and understandably feared by the people of Earth in the aftermath of having hid among them for so long and thoughtlessly causing so much destruction.